Avoid taking a 401(k) withdrawal if you can

 As you can see, taking withdrawals from your retirement account is fraught with many problems.
 It’s partly why we always recommend that you maintain sufficient cash reserves – so you have the financial flexibility you need to cover unforeseen expenses.

-So if your financial situation has changed during the pandemic, or just from one of life’s curveballs, talk to an Edelman Financial Engines advisor.
-They can help you consider all the options to help you avoid borrowing from a 401k or withdrawing funds from any retirement accounts.
+If your financial situation has changed from one of life’s curveballs, talk to your Edelman Financial Engines planner.
+They can help you consider all the options to help you avoid borrowing from a 401(k) or withdrawing funds from any retirement accounts.

 Neither Edelman Financial Engines nor its affiliates offer tax or legal advice.
 Interested parties are strongly encouraged to seek advice from your qualified tax and/or legal professionals to help determine the best options for your particular circumstances.